ahmetozlu/tensorflow_object_counting_api/README.md

 *Usage of "Cumulative Counting Mode" for the "vehicle counting" case:*

-    is_color_recognition_enabled = False # set it to true for enabling the color prediction for the detected objects roi = 200 # roi line position deviation = 3 # the constant that represents the object counting area
+    is_color_recognition_enabled = True # set it to true for enabling the color prediction for the detected objects roi = 200 # roi line position deviation = 3 # the constant that represents the object counting area